 When we are in need of solutions, God assists us, but our frustration or anger can act as a barrier, hindering us from receiving God's guidance.
 By seeking God's help, we can avoid reacting in a disruptive manner and instead maintain composure to listen to His advice.

-One characteristic of God is His patience towards us, which we should aim to imitate.
+One characteristic of God is His patience towards us, which we should aim to imitate this personality.
 This trait is inherent to His nature, and because we, as believers, share in His divine nature, we can resist the urge and escape the temptation to respond in anger and, instead, have patience and self-control.
 (2 Peter 1:4).

 Our old nature (how we were before we met Christ) can be quick to respond in ways that are not fruitful, but our new nature can respond in ways that's beneficial (Ephesians 4:22-24).
 Whatever we do and however we think should be compatible with Christ's way of thinking and behaving.